* Updated 01/20/2022 *

-Aftershock (our youth ministry) is online every Friday.
-Please contact Pastor Rod for Zoom Information.
+Aftershock (our youth ministry) is now meeting in person every Friday.
+Please contact email@example.com for Zoom Information for those tuning in online.

 Crossroad's view on Meeting